luizdias/mobile-take-home/GuestlogixChallenge/README.md

 ## Worth mentioning

 - I tried to focus on meeting all user requirements.
 Therefore, UI/UX were not really my main concern at this time;
-- Although Airlines names were provided, they are not mentioned in any User Store, threfore they are not being shown;
+- Although Airlines names were provided, they are not mentioned in any User Store, so they are not being shown;
 - Some parts of the code could be divided into smaller parts and functions, although I tried to follow the _Clean Code_ principles;
 - The code style is following Xcode original presets.
 But a code formatting tool could assure consistent styling through all codebase;
 - CSV Parsing logic could be more tolerant to inconsistent data (i.e accepting boolean values as true, "true" and 1).
-The use the adapter pattern would provide reusability of the CSV reader function;
+The use of the adapter pattern could make this function reusable;
 - Unit Tests could include more scenarios.
-I did test CVS Reading, but I could implement a variety of other cases, mocking objects to reproduce actual user behavior;
+I did test a couple of them, but I could implement a variety of other cases: i.e: mocking objects to reproduce actual user behavior;
-- In real life cse, user input handling code could be more robust and cover as many scenarios as possible, considering more cases like incorrect, invalid or missing values, for instance.
+- In a enterprise app, user input handling code could be more robust and cover as many scenarios as possible, considering more cases like incorrect, invalid or missing values, for instance.
 - Did not include code //comments on purpose, in order to keep things clean and let the code explain itself.

 ## Requirements